-The Authority also includes in the Allowance for Loan Loss additional amounts for all other multi-family developments based upon 1.125% of the outstanding principal balances of the mortgage loans financing such other developments and may include other additional amounts in the Allowance for Loan Loss to cover risks on multi-family developments not otherwise covered by the above described amounts.
-The total of all of the foregoing amounts that were included in the Authority's Allowance for Loan Loss as of June 30, 2022 is \$58 million, rounded to the nearest million.
-The Authority's total Allowance for Loan Loss which includes such total amount and amounts for possible losses on single family mortgage loans financed by the Authority was \$144 million, rounded to the nearest million, as of June 30, 2022.
+The Authority also includes in the Allowance for Loan Loss additional amounts for all other multi-family developments based upon 0.875% of the outstanding principal balances of the mortgage loans financing such other developments and may include other additional amounts in the Allowance for Loan Loss to cover risks on multi-family developments not otherwise covered by the above described amounts.
+The total of all of the foregoing amounts that were included in the Authority's Allowance for Loan Loss as of December 31, 2022 is \$52 million, rounded to the nearest million.
 The Authority may at any time modify the above described analysis and calculations as it shall determine to reflect its risk of loan loss.
+See "Total Current Allowance for Loan Loss" in "Part III - General Information About the Authority" for the total of both single family lending and multi-family lending allowance for loan loss.
+See "Geographic Concentration in Virginia" in "Certain Programmatic Considerations" for a discussion of the risk from the concentration of multi-family mortgage loans in Virginia.